 Since TCP/IP is the primary networking language of the internet, everyone who works in the field of technology needs to have at least a simple understanding of how it works and its role in the big picture of the internet.
 In the spirit of the Guru 42 family of websites, we attempt to tackle the basic understanding using as simple terms as possible.

 To understand the role of TCP/IP in the big picture of the internet, we need to delve just a bit into the geek speak of the internet.
-If you want to learn more, and really delve into how the internet works and the interesting history of the internet, an understanding of IETF and RFC's is needed.
+If you want to learn more, and really delve into how the internet works and the interesting history of the internet, an understanding of IETF and RFC's.

 What is an RFC?